-Environmental sustainability.
-International cooperation, social movements, disasters and research all reinforce the consensus around and knowledge of the deep interdependencies between human well-being and environmental sustainability.
-The COVID-19 pandemic offers a chance for societies to re-evaluate norms and for policy makers to take concerted steps towards social and economic recoveries that invest in healthier, greener, more equitable futures-ones that expand human freedoms while easing planetary pressures (UNDP 2020b).
+The impacts of climate, environmental and natural disasters, as well as international cooperation, social movements and research, all reinforce the consensus around and knowledge of the deep interdependencies between human well-being and environmental sustainability.
+The Covid-19 pandemic offers a chance for societies to re-evaluate norms and for policy makers to take concerted steps towards social and economic recoveries that invest in healthier, greener, more equitable futures-ones that expand human freedoms while easing planetary pressures (UNDP 2020b).

-Partnerships and inclusive policy making.
+4.10 Partnerships and inclusive policy making

 A broad alliance of actors and collaboration between civil society, business, governments and international organizations are necessary to implement the SDGs and to make sure that power asymmetries are not reproduced or reinforced in partnerships or policy-making processes.
 Responses to the pandemic demonstrate the importance of inclusive and responsive institutions, with strengthened decision-making power and agency for all individuals-especially youth, women, older persons, persons with disabilities and other marginalized groups.
 Inclusive processes of policy making can help generate broad support for policies and avoid neglecting key interests and issues (UN DESA 2020a; Ladd and Bortolotti 2020).
 This report builds on efforts to strengthen the linkages between science and practice, which require closer partnerships between research and policy communities (Box 16).